JoeSuber/CardSnake/README.md

 https://opencv.org

-for opencv, find the cv2.so (linux, OSX) or cv2.pyd (windows) file.
+Find the 'cv2.so' (linux, OSX) or 'cv2.pyd' (windows) file.

 It is in your opencv install directory, e.g.

 /opencv/build/python/2.7/x86  (32-bit, for most windows installs)

 or

 /opencv/build/python/2.7/x64    (64-bit)

 copy the cv2.* file you find to your python install:

-Python27/Lib/site-packages  (directory of your python install) sometimes this is all taken care of by the installer, but ymmv.
+Python27/Lib/site-packages

 Then you may need to get a few python packages.

 From the command line, (on windows use: winkey-<x> [command prompt (admin)])

 pip install requests grequests python-Levenshtein gmpy2 numpy

+Now for the fun part!

-now get your command line to where you copied/cloned all the CardSnake files and type:
+get your command line to where you copied/cloned all the CardSnake files and type:

 python populate.py

+(stuff happens)

 python picfinder.py

+(stuff happens for a few minutes)

 python orientation.py

+(a camera view pops up. press <c> or <f>)

 Make funny faces into your web cam, or show it the art on a card.

+Update / check for new data by re-running the above stuff.
+It only updates what needs updating.

 Have fun!